-In this phase, each participant receives an individual coaching session of approximately 2h.
+Each participant receives an individual coaching session of approximately 3 hours.
 The goal of the coaching is to define personal development needs and to identify best practices to develop intercultural competence.
 To achieve this goal, students assess their intercultural competence by completing the Intercultural Development Inventory*.
 Based on their individual results, participants then establish a personal development plan during the coaching session, which they execute over the remainder of the program.

 The objectives of the course assignment are determined during the coaching session, in alignment with the developmental needs of each participant.
 For this, participants prepare a brief proposal of the international leadership topic they want to work on.

-With the foundation set and the development plan defined, the participants select and participate in two of the following five International Weeks offered :
+With the foundation set and the development plan defined, the participants select and participate in three of the following four International Weeks offered :

 – International Week Vancouver, University of the Fraser Valley, Canada